-Reactions to Israel, Hamas ceasefire deal
+World reactions to Israel, Hamas truce deal

 Agreement will see some captives released from Gaza in exchange for Palestinian prisoners held in Israeli jails.

-Israel and Hamas have agreed to a four-day ceasefire mediated by Qatar that will see the release of 50 women and children held captive in Gaza in exchange for 150 Palestinian women and children held in Israeli jails.
+Israel and Hamas have agreed to a four-day truce mediated by Qatar that will see the release of 50 women and children held captive in Gaza in exchange for 150 Palestinian women and children held in Israeli jails.

 The deal was announced on Wednesday and the starting time is expected to be confirmed within the next 24 hours, according to a statement from Qatar.